 There are however different coordinate systems for hyperbolic plane geometry.
 All are based around choosing a point (the origin) on a chosen directed line (the x-axis) and after that many choices exist.

-The Lobachevski coordinates x and y are found by dropping a perpendicular onto the x-axis. x will be the label of the foot of the perpendicular. y will be the distance along the perpendicular of the given point from its foot (positive on one side and negative on the other).
+The Lobachevsky coordinates x and y are found by dropping a perpendicular onto the x-axis. x will be the label of the foot of the perpendicular. y will be the distance along the perpendicular of the given point from its foot (positive on one side and negative on the other).

 Another coordinate system measures the distance from the point to the horocycle through the origin centered around and the length along this horocycle.[5]

-Other coordinate systems use the Klein model or the Poincare disk model described below, and take the Euclidean coordinates as hyperbolic.
+Other coordinate systems use the Klein model or the Poincaré disk model described below, and take the Euclidean coordinates as hyperbolic.

 A Cartesian-like[citation needed] coordinate system (x, y) on the oriented hyperbolic plane is constructed as follows.
 Choose a line in the hyperbolic plane together with an orientation and an origin o on this line.
 Then: